MammaPrint: MINT

 Multi Institutional Neo Adjuvant Therapy Mammaprint Project (MINT).
 Patients with locally advanced breast cancer (LABC) are often treated with neoadjuvant chemotherapy to shrink the tumor before definitive surgery is performed.
-This allows oncologists to measure a patients response to a given chemotherapy regimen in vivo.
+This allows oncologists to measure a patient's response to a given chemotherapy regimen in vivo.
 Achievement of a complete pathologic response (pCR) to neoadjuvant chemotherapy allows for a better prediction of the prospect for a favorable outcome.

 Genomics assays that measure specific gene expression patterns in a patient's primary tumor have become important prognostic tools for breast cancer patients.
 This study is designed to test the ability of MammaPrint® in combination with TargetPrint®, BluePrint®, and TheraPrint®, as well as traditional pathologic and clinical prognostic factors, to predict responsiveness to neo-adjuvant chemotherapy in patients with LABC.